caleblee24/PitchGuard/docs/PitchGuard_White_Paper_Professional.md

 ### A. System Overview

 PitchGuard employs a multi-stage prediction pipeline that begins with comprehensive feature engineering, followed by XGBoost-based classification with isotonic calibration, and concludes with risk assessment and recommendation generation.
+The complete system architecture is illustrated in Figure 9.

 The core model architecture consists of:
 1. **Feature Engineering Layer**: 32 validated workload features with rolling windows